malakamahdy/RAG-Approach/README.md

 5. **Output:**
    - You receive the prediction (Fall or Not a Fall).
-   - You also see the top 5 similar reports, how close they were, and their classifications — this gives transparency into how the AI made its decision.
+   - You also see the top 5 similar reports, how close they were, and their classifications — this provides us further transparency into how the AI made its decision.

 > *Note: Program currently does not reference OSHA standards/regulations.*